dhiegov/dotfiles/README.md

 same set of options that I used, as option names and values in most cases are predefined fixed strings.
 Why would I use a more restrictive license if I won't be enforcing it?
-At that point its only purpose is to inform the author's whishes to get credit, unauthorize commercial use, etc.
+At that point its only purpose is to inform the author's whishes to get credit or unauthorize commercial use, for example, which I just did in a readme and in a legally nonthreatening way.